ARPA-SIMC/meteosatlib/README.md

 Package contents
 ----------------

-decompress/  obtain and build the PublicDecompWT library needed to decode HRIT.

-msat/        the low-level meteosatlib library.
+`msat/`        the low-level meteosatlib library.
 It contains functions to
              directly access all supported formats.

-gdal/        the GDAL plugin sources, which implement GDAL drivers using the
+`gdal/`        the GDAL plugin sources, which implement GDAL drivers using the
              low-level meteosatlib library.

-tests/       unit tests.
+`tests/`       unit tests.

-tools/       command line tools using the library.
+`tools/`       command line tools using the library.

-examples/    example code using the low-level libraries and the GDAL plugin.
+`examples/`    example code using the low-level libraries and the GDAL plugin.

 License